flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 ### Retrieving historical data

-A large part of the native token inflation is distributed to participants in the FTSO price submission process.
+A large part of the native token inflation is distributed to participants in the FTSO data-submission process.
 The reward won by a data provider is shared between the data provider and the vote power delegators to the data provider.
 The VP token exposes APIs that enable delegators to see how much vote power was delegated to a data provider in any past block.
 To enable this, the delegation percentage data are checkpointed after every change.